blackchip-org/zc/README.md

 https://blackchip-org.github.io/zc

-On mobile devices, click on the "?" button to auto-complete.
-Otherwise use the tab button.
+Use tab to auto-complete.
+First tab completes an operation name as much as possible.
+Next tab shows matching candidates.
+When using on a mobile device, use the "?" button to emulate pressing the tab button twice.

 Example use: